-Things to do before scheduling an individual meeting with the Office of Graduate Fellowships and Awards
+Things to do before scheduling a meeting with the Office of Graduate Fellowships and Awards

 Step 1: Getting Started

 OGFA facilitates small group Intro Meetings two times/month to assist graduate students in the exploration of fellowships and awards based on “fit”.
 The Intro Meetings are held in a virtual space to allow students near and far to participate.
 While support beyond the Intro Meeting is restricted to currently enrolled graduate students, all prospective and current students are welcome to attend the Intro Meeting.
-Click here OGFA Meeting Request to get started.
+Click here to view the list of upcoming Intro Meetings.

 The Office of Graduate Fellowships and Awards assists current FSU graduate students with articulating their interests and ambitions in support of identifying and applying for external fellowships, scholars, grants and awards.
 Our support ranges from help in identifying funding that best fits your academic and professional goals and needs to one-on-one meetings throughout the application process, careful review/feedback of application materials, and assistance with building your professional development toolbox.
 There are funding opportunities for every student regardless of the program, degree level, or stage in your program.
 Learn how to navigate the world of fellowships by requesting an intro meeting.